ianan/demreg/README.md

 The two sswidl versions should give similar results but the mapping version will be quicker.

-The idl versions of code here are the most up to date, including bug and typo fixes.
+The all versions of code here should be the most up to date, including bug and typo fixes.